Honey Petal Plants

 Origin/Distribution: southern Canada and central and eastern U.S. Native to Maine

-Habitat: wooded slopes, forest clearings, medium (mesic) to dry soils, forest understory in mixed deciduous woodlands
+Habitat: wooded slopes, forest clearings, medium (mesic) to dry soils, part of the forest understory in mixed deciduous woodlands

-More: this is an excellent and underused rush that works well as part of a shady, low-growing matrix.
+More: this is an excellent and underused cool season rush that works well as part of a shady, low-growing matrix.
 I think it has ground cover (living mulch) potential as well.
-So far, it has been very adaptable and accommodating in the test gardens.
+So far, it has been very adaptable and accommodating in the test gardens here at Honey Petal Plants.
+Deer resistant.
+Should seed in well if happy.

 Image credits: Honey Petal Plants: See, charming and a bit chaotic, like it just woke up and can't find its glasses